 Some understanding of HTML is good before you undertake the course, but not essential.

-In order to get to grips with this popular web design programme, you’ll need to complete around 18 hours of study at one of our centres in London (High Holborn and Notting Hill) or Manchester.
+In order to get to grips with this popular web design programme, you’ll need to complete around 18 hours of study at one of our centres in London (High Holborn and Notting Hill) or Croydon.

 In just eight lessons studied at your own pace, you’ll cover the following: